Important CCTV & Surveillance Information

 Complying with laws

 The Data Protection Act 2018 has awarded individuals the right to request filmed footage of them and can do so by getting in touch with the surveillance camera owner.
-But it’s the DPA2018 that can make law around CCTV use for businesses and domestic premises tricky to understand.
+But it’s the DPA2018 that can make laws around CCTV use for businesses and domestic premises tricky to understand.

 Read more about CCTV Policy in the UK here.